rameennadeem22/TowerDefense/README.md

 Grid-Based Placement: A tile-based system that prevents building on the path or overlapping towers.

-Wave System: A structured 5-wave challenge with increasing difficulty and unique spawn staggering.
+Wave System: A structured 5-wave challenge with increasing difficulty.

 Dynamic Interface: Real-time tracking of Gold, Lives, Wave count, and Tower selection.